 David Amess: What steps his Department is taking to help businesses build trading opportunities abroad.

 David Amess: My hon.
 Friend the Minister leads the buy British goods campaign.
 Does he agree that taking companies that make British goods on trade delegations is an excellent way of ensuring that companies make the most of our opportunities as we leave the European Union?

 David Amess: What steps the Government are taking to celebrate the centenary of the right to vote for women.

 David Amess: As we mark 100 years since women were given the right to vote, will my right hon.
 Friend join me in celebrating the election of two female Prime Ministers, the first of whom made our country and the world better places in which to live, and the second of whom will make our leaving the European Union a great success?

 David Amess: I congratulate my hon.
 Friend the Member for Hendon (Dr Offord) on securing this debate.
 It was well worth waiting two weeks to hear his splendid speech.
 I agree with every word he said.
 He made all the points that I wished to make, so I shall now speak for the sake of it.
 This is a very well attended debate—there are representatives here from all political parties.
 I say to my hon....

 David Amess: The hon.
 Gentleman makes that point far better than I ever could, and I hope that the Minister, if we give him enough time, will comment on it.
 I shall raise a constituency case.
 Mrs Ratcliffe, a charity worker accused of security offences, was detained while trying to leave Iran with her baby daughter after visiting relatives last year.
 She was accused of plotting to topple the Government...

-David Amess: What recent representations he has received on the process for assessment and reassessment of personal independence payments.
+David Amess: What recent representations she has received on the number of available apprenticeship places.